 Gardening is a common agricultural practice in urban and peri-urban areas, especially in Africa.
 The goal is to maximize per-hectare yields of diverse, high-quality vegetables for sale close to market sources [14], due to high perishability.
 Gardening plays a vital role in bolstering food security by supplying a variety of fresh produce especially in urban African cities [15], thus improving dietary diversity and nutritional balance when combined with staple crops [16].
 In sub-Saharan Africa, where agriculture supports approximately 70% of the population and smallholder, subsistence farming predominates [17], and over 43.5% of its population lives in urban areas [18] market gardening is crucial for food security.
 It provides income for medium-sized farms and is essential for food and nutrition security in urban and peri-urban areas [19].
 In Sub-Saharan Africa (SSA), where agriculture remains a significant source of employment, the vegetable sector is crucial for both income generation and food security.
 It is estimated that millions of smallholder farmers and laborers are engaged in vegetable production across SSA, contributing substantially to local economies [20].
 Further, the growing fruit and vegetable processing sector, projected to reach $370.2 billion in revenue by 2024, with a 2.9% compound annual growth rate over the past five years, underscores the sector's economic importance [21].
 Profitable market gardening practices, as demonstrated in countries like Ethiopia where crops such as potatoes, tomatoes, and cabbage yield favorable benefit-cost ratios, highlight the potential for economic empowerment through vegetable cultivation [22].

 In Jakara River, Market gardeners in Kano, Nigeria realizes a Net Farm Income of N213,965 per hectare per year implying that production is profitable.
-Thus for every one naira expended by the producers, N0.71 would return to the investment [23].
+Thus, for every one naira expended by the producers, N0.71 would return to the investment [23].
 This value is lower than that realized by Tsoho and Salau [24] which gives a net return of N0.97 among dry season vegetable producers in Sokoto State.
 The gross ratio (GR) of 0.58 and less than one ratio is preferred for any farm business [23].
 The benefit cost ratios of potato, tomato and cabbage production in Ethiopia shows that market gardening is profitable.
 These benefit-cost ratios of potato, tomato, and cabbage production represents 1.7, 1.5, and 1.6 respectively [25].
 In Bangladesh a maximum benefit-cost ratio of 3.04 for cabbage production presents it as profitable.
 However, this ratio is obtained with an application of 250 kg of Nitrogen [26].
 Cabbage farm in the Belung village, Poncokusumo, Malang highly efficient and profitable with an efficiency level of 3.2 kg per hectare of lad [27].
 Leek production in the mountainous region of Lika, Croatia, presents a complex picture of profitability depending on the farming system employed.
 The integrated production systems achieve the highest average profit, reaching $5,373 per hectare.
-Conventional leek farming potrays an average profit of $3,742 per hectare [28].
+Conventional leek farming portrays an average profit of $3,742 per hectare [28].
 In Batu city, Indonesia the production of leeks keeps increasing from year to year.
 This increase is explained results to increased revenue and net.